In Lesotho, women say they're finding their abortions on Facebook

 CNN spoke with nine women who had taken illegal abortion pills they sourced online.
 The women — aged between 17 and 30 — echoed the same story: they turned to Facebook in search of abortion services and connected with people claiming to be doctors online.
 Of the women who spoke to CNN, none believed their procedure was safe.
 All said they experienced extensive bleeding and faintness following the pills.
 None sought medical attention.

-A spokesperson for Lesotho's Ministry of Health told CNN that illegal abortion procedures are a big problem in the country, where the majority of hospital admissions among women and girls (age 13 and older) are due to abortion — 13%.
+A spokesperson for Lesotho's Ministry of Health told CNN that illegal abortion procedures are a big problem in the country, where hospital admissions among women and girls (age 13 and older) due to abortion are 13%.
 And this data could be significantly underreported.

 The ministry hasn't been able to determine the precise number of women who have had health complications, or died, as a result of unsafe abortion procedures, because most women don't disclose whether they've had a procedure in the first place.